melange-re/melange/README.md

 Write in Reason/OCaml, use OCaml libraries or ReScript packages to kickstart your project!

-A small write-up withmore details on the motivation behind this project can be found in this
+A small write-up with more details on the motivation behind this project can be found in this
 [blog post](https://anmonteiro.com/2021/03/on-ocaml-and-the-js-platform/).